nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Gunship/index.md

 I didnt find anything helpful first

 Tried to look for classics, XSS, Sqli, command injecton on the website...

 But that didnt help

-looked at the dependancies in `packages.json` and their known vulnerabilities
+looked at the dependencies in `packages.json` and their known vulnerabilities

 - express : RCE? (version)

 - pug :  AST injection, prototype pollution

 - flat : prototpe pollution